johan-steffens/foxy/CONFIGURATION.md

 | `filters` | String[] | `[]` | List of filter IDs to apply to this route |
 | `priority` | Integer | `0` | Priority for route matching (higher values have higher priority) |
 | `predicates` | Predicate[] | Required | Array of predicates that must all match for this route |

+### Route Target URL Behavior

+The `target` URL is used as specified, with no path manipulation by default.
+For example:

+- If `target` is `https://api.example.com/v1` and the request path is `/users`:
+    - Request is forwarded to `https://api.example.com/v1`
+- If `target` is `https://api.example.com` and the request path is `/users/123`:
+    - Request is forwarded to `https://api.example.com/users/123`

+For more control over path handling, use the `path_rewrite` filter.

 ### Route Matching Process